scott-griffiths/bitformat/doc/manual.rst

 A ``FieldType`` is an abstract base class for all of the other classes in this section.
 It could represent a single piece of data, it could be a container for other `FieldType` objects or it could represent an action or decision.
-Although you shouldn't need to deal with this type directly it is helpful to take a look at the methods that are common between all of the other types.
+You shouldn't need to deal with this type directly but its methods are available for all of the other field types.

+Methods

 .. class:: FieldType()